VCU-CS-Capstone/CS-25-322-AI-Clickstream-Data/Status Reports/Status Report Spring Week 06.md

    - Research more into connecting the front-end and the back-end

 ## 3) Issues, problems or concerns ##
-   - Unsure how to connect front-end and back-end together
+   - Unsure how to incorporate AI into project